fueljuice/SocketServer/README.md

 # simple-chat-socket-server

-a simple tcp chat server + client written in c++ using winsock.
+a simple over tcp chat server + client written in c++ using winsock. the objective it to allow a client to interact (read and write) to a text file on the server's machine

 ---